iamhll/f265enc_doc/source/before_everything/main.rst

         \

-    #.  change source of apt
+    #.  change the source of apt

         *   open file /etc/apt/sources.list with root privilege.
         *   replace the original contents with the following ones: